Ely is a City in the county of Cambridgeshire.

 There are great places to visit near Ely including some great woodlands, nature reserves, bluebell woods, country parks, hiking areas, historic buildings, ancient sites, cities, villages, lakes, towns, gardens, shopping centres and airports.

-The area close to Ely boasts some of the best nature reserves including Brampton Wood.
+The area around Ely's best nature reserves can be found at Brampton Wood.

-Tadlow Granary, Wandlebury House, Ely Cathedral, Houghton Mill and Waterclose Meadows, Anglesey Abbey, and Lode Water Mill are some of Ely best historic buildings to visit near Ely.
+Ely's best nearby historic buildings can be found at Tadlow Granary, Wandlebury House, Ely Cathedral, Houghton Mill and Waterclose Meadows, Anglesey Abbey, and Lode Water Mill.

-Gardens to visit near Ely include Anglesey Abbey.
+Towns to visit near Ely include Huntingdon.

 Ely History